nightBaker/nightBaker.github.io/_posts/2019-09-26-asp-routing.md

 });
 ```

-First of all, `Route` attribute with specified temlate should be added to `MessagesController` as following
+First of all, `Route` attribute with specified template should be added to `MessagesController` as following

 ```csharp
 [Route("Say")]